Gheza Vida

 As a Romanian national in Regency Hungary, Vida was under continuous supervision.
 His studying at the Hungarian School of Fine Arts was interrupted by stints in a labor battalion, though he managed to escape during the Siege of Budapest.
 He rejoined the Romanian Army and, by the end of World War II, was stationed in Skalica.
 Returning to Baia Mare, in his thirties he emerged as a favorite artist of Romania's communist regime and became a deputy in the Great National Assembly, but voiced criticism of the regime's artistic standards.
-He repeatedly tried to resist the rise of Socialism Realism, and depicted Expressionism as a more authentically revolutionary current.
+He repeatedly tried to resist the rise of Socialist Realism, and depicted Expressionism as a more authentically revolutionary current.

 Vida's views were vindicated in the 1960s, when his synthesis of folk art and Expressionism was more fully assimilated by the communist establishment.
 He won both controversy and praise for his series of monumental pieces, including his Soldier's Memorial of Carei and his homage to the victims of the Moisei massacre.
 Made a full member of the Communist Party Central Committee in 1971, and a corresponding member of the Romanian Academy three years later, he was awarded numerous distinctions, including the Star of the Socialist Republic of Romania.
 In his last years, he drifted away from the Expressionist standard to absorb more influences from handicrafts and religious art.